 - Final Words

 The 403 Forbidden Error is a common error that you can face when trying to allow Googlebot to crawl your site.
-This error means that Googlebot is unable to access your site’s content due to a robotic exclusion protocol, which is a set of rules that you can use to prevent certain types of web crawlers from accessing your site.
+This error means that Googlebot cannot access your site’s content due to a robotic exclusion protocol, which is a set of rules that you can use to prevent certain types of web crawlers from accessing your site.

 2 What Causes the 403 Forbidden Error on WordPress?